Okay folks, let's talk Kerberos. Strap in. It'll be a long one. https://t.co/VE4VmLQfdD

 An AP-REQ is made up of two things: a ticket and an authenticator.
 We already know the ticket -- it's encrypted to the application long term key, and contains a special session key.
 The authenticator is special however.

 The authenticator is encrypted with the ticket session key.
-The application should decrypt it because it includes additional metadata, like a sequence number.
+Only the client sending the request and the server decrypting the ticket can decrypt the authenticator, so this shows only the client could have generated the authenticator.
+The server application should decrypt the authenticator because it includes additional metadata, like a sequence number.

 The other important bit of information in this authenticator is a sub-session key.
 This key is a special key that only the client (and now the application) know, so you can guarantee only the two parties know it without the KDC knowing it.
 Neat.